Isabelle Migeotte

 Eliana Nehme, PhD Student

 I graduated from Notre Dame University-Lebanon (NDU) with a Bachelor of Science degree majoring in Medical Laboratory Technology.
 Afterwards, I was granted a scholarship that enabled me to complete my master’s degree in Biomedical Sciences: Biochemistry and Molecular Genetics at the American University of Beirut-Lebanon (AUB).
-My work focused on the epigenetic suppression of a group of evolutionary conserved transcription factors, TBX2 subfamily (TBXs 2, 3, 4 and 5) in human non-small cell lung cancer (NSCLC).
-I occupied a position of medical laboratory training preceptor at NDU.
+My work focused on the epigenetic suppression of a group of evolutionary conserved transcription factors, the TBX2 subfamily, in human non-small cell lung cancer.
+Passionate about research, I joined Isabelle Migeotte’s lab in November 2022 thanks to the International PhD program of IRIBHM, and obtained a FRIA fellowship in 2023.
+My work focuses on the molecular determinants for the mechanical properties of the mouse embryo extra-embryonic membranes.

 Passionate about research, I joined Isabelle Migeotte’s lab in November 2022.
 My work focuses on the molecular determinants for the mechanical properties of the mouse embryo extra-embryonic membranes.